 directed by Robert Boiler.
 The TV series was modeled after the Mel Brooks

-movie Blazzing Saddles, using all the same characters.
-A little extra
+movie Blazing Saddles, using all the same characters

 The Wells Fargo Treasure Box

 Gold dust, gold bars, gold coins, legal papers, checks, and drafts traveled

 in the famous green treasure boxes, stored under the stagecoach driver's seat.

 Loaded with bullion, they could weigh from 100 to 150 lbs.
 "About as much as

 one likes to shoulder to and from the stages," wrote John Q. Jackson, Wells